 What Is Projection Psychology?

 There are many types of psychology out there such as transference psychology, transpersonal psychology, personality psychology, humanistic psychology, and projection psychology.
 When it comes to projection psychology, the best comparison we can make to projection is a movie theater.
-In a theater, you see a big screen, and that's where you see the movie.
+In a theater, you see a big screen, and that’s where you see the movie.
 The movie comes from a projector, locating in the back, in a small area.
 Sometimes, you may not even notice the projector.
-Think of the projector as someone who is trying to cast their flaws onto that screen where other people see it.
+Please think of the projector as someone trying to cast their flaws onto that screen where other people see it.

-Projection is when someone tries putting their feelings, flaws, and other quirks towards someone else, usually someone they are arguing with.
+Projection is when someone tries putting their feelings, flaws, and other quirks towards someone else, usually someone they argue with.
 Someone who projects will shift the blame to ignore their problems.
 Before delving into the complexities of projection, it would be best to get to know the different personalities of people by reading about personality psychology.

-What's an example of projection?
-Let's look at jealousy.
-Say a person is always jealous they'll lose their spouse, and they constantly cling to them and watch their every move.
+What’s an example of projection?
+Let’s look at jealousy.
+Say a person is always jealous they’ll lose their spouse, and they constantly cling to them and watch their every move.
 One day, the spouse confronts them about their clinginess.
 The projecting person will call the spouse jealous for an irrelevant reason.
-Projecting jealousy onto the spouse is an obvious defense tactic for someone who knows about projection, but if you aren't familiar with projection, you may believe the other person.
+Projecting jealousy onto the spouse is an obvious defense tactic for someone who knows about projection, but you may believe the other person if you aren’t familiar with projection.

 Projection can be made on an unconscious level, but other times, it’s done deliberately as a defense tactic.
 A politician, for example, will use projection to distract from their flaws and shift the blame.

 History Of Projection

-The concept of projection is one that has been constantly revised since it was first discovered.
-Everyone has their theory of projection, but the gist of it is that people are going to use projection to shift the blame.
+The concept of projection has been constantly revised since it was first discovered.
+Everyone has their theory of projection, but the gist is that people will use projection to shift the blame.